milon/cv/readme.md

 # Nuruzzaman Milon's CV

 This is my professional CV written in LaTeX.
-The template is inspired by [Shourabh Bajaj's CV](https://github.com/sb2nov/resume) with customizations to better represent my experience and skills.

 ## Features